dhhruv/dhhruv/README.md

 	<img src="https://komarev.com/ghpvc/?username=dhhruv&color=blue" alt="dhhruv" />
 </p>

-I am an graduate student pursuing a Masters's degree in Applied Computer Science from Concordia University who is obsessed with the idea of improving himself and wants a platform to grow and excel.
+I am a graduate student currently enrolled in the Masters program in Applied Computer Science at Concordia University.
+My passion for continuous personal and professional development drives me to seek opportunities that will enable me to enhance my skills and competencies.
+I am highly motivated to contribute my expertise to meaningful projects and am eager to find a platform that will support my growth and enable me to excel in my field.

 <br>
 <br>